 Employees might also be required to submit expense reports for gas reimbursement, depending on the card.
 It’s important that there are internal policies set up to outline the responsible parties for credit card payment.

+Fleet cards allow a small business to finance their fuel and maintenance expenses while also getting better reporting and controls.
 Overall, a corporate fleet card account is a good option for businesses with high gas usage, somewhere between 1,000 – 5,000 gallons per month.
 In addition, anyone who manages a fleet and wants better data and reporting, costs savings, and time savings might find a fleet card beneficial.

 The other option is a small business gas card or small business credit card with gas or cash benefits.
 For more information on a small business credit card alternative, don’t hesitate to read our article on small business credit cards.